WalletConnect/walletconnect-docs/docs/flutter/wallet-usage.md

 ## Approving the Sign Request

-Present the UI and then approve.
+Present the UI and to approve.

 ```dart
 final walletNamespaces = {